TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 .. note::

-    If you don't know the current Install Tool password, you can set a new one by entering one in the Install Tool login screen, hitting enter and then setting the displayed hash as value of ['BE']['installToolPassword'] in :file:`typo3conf/LocalConfiguration.php`.
+    If you don't know the current Install Tool password, you can set a new one by entering one in the Install Tool login screen, hitting enter and then setting the displayed hash as value of :php:`$GLOBALS['TYPO3_CONF_VARS']['BE']['installToolPassword']`
+    in :file:`typo3conf/LocalConfiguration.php`.